-Xbox Music apps for Android and iOS launching today alongside free web streaming [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Xbox Music apps for Android and iOS launching today alongside free web streaming [UPDATED]Alex Wagner - Editorial Director of News and Content

 When Microsoft first introduced its Xbox Music streaming service to the world, the company said that it would "eventually" roll out Android and iOS apps to compliment its Windows Phone 8 app.
 Fast-forward nearly one year and the Redmond firm has finally followed through.